dtranow/GridGuesser/README.md

-# GridGuess 🎯
+# GridGuesser 🎯

-GridGuess is a Wordle-style word-guessing game built with **React** and **TypeScript**.
+GridGuesser is a Wordle-style word-guessing game built with **React** and **TypeScript**.
 It challenges players to guess a randomly generated 5-letter word within a limited number of attempts.

 ## 🚀 Features